Prince2412k2/Noter/README.md

-# Noter
+# tldr

-- Minimal tui note taking app written in curses(python)
+- Lesson learned in modularity, and design patterns.

-- depends on python 3.12,duckdb and nvim
+- next step is to make backend and frontend modular so i can swap file_crud and crud(duckdb)